The 2026 Pegasus Photography Retreat

 • Editing Group in Meeting Room at Mission San Antonio de Padua

-• visit the Mission, its courtyard gardens, church, and museum
+• time at the Mission: courtyard gardens, church, and museum

 • free time, and/or rest